CS-SI/eodag/docs/getting_started_guide/product_types.rst

 The catalog is used in different ways by ``eodag``:

-* Product types made available for a given provider (search/download) are listed in its configuration.
+* Collections made available for a given provider (search/download) are listed in its configuration.
-  This allows to unify the product type identifier among the providers.
+  This allows to unify the collection identifier among the providers.

   .. code-block:: console